US Secretary of State Blinken in Kyiv, warns Russia could attack “at very short notice”

 “There was no commitment to de-escalate, nor was there a statement that there would not be,” US Deputy Secretary of State Wendy Sherman told reporters after the meeting.
 “Russia’s actions have caused this crisis and it is on Russia to de-escalate tensions and give diplomacy the chance to succeed.”

-The tense meeting followed the talks in a Geneva meeting on January 10 between Russia and the US where Russian Deputy Foreign Minister Sergei Ryabkov made it plain that the talks would fail if the Western allies did not agree to give Russia legally binding guarantees that Ukraine would “never, never ever” be allowed to join Nato.
+The tense meeting followed the talks in a Geneva meeting on January 10 between Russia and the US, where Russian Deputy Foreign Minister Sergei Ryabkov made it plain that the talks would fail if the Western allies did not agree to give Russia legally binding guarantees that Ukraine would “never, never ever” be allowed to join Nato.
 Ryabkov made it plain that the Kremlin would not accept anything other than “watertight, ironclad” legally binding guarantees that Nato would not expand further east after a round of expansions that started in 1999.

-Ryabkov offered a qualified on the same day that Blinken was in Kyiv suggesting that Russia would accept a guarantee from the US that it would always vote “no” to a Ukraine bid to join Nato, which could be a much easier deal to cut as acceptance of a Nato membership bid requires a unanimous vote from the 30 members of the military alliance.
+Ryabkov made a qualified offer the same day that Blinken was in Kyiv, suggesting that Russia would accept a guarantee from the US that it would always vote “no” to a Ukraine bid to join Nato, which could be a much easier deal to cut, as acceptance of a Nato membership bid requires a unanimous vote from the 30 members of the military alliance.

 Following the week of talks, Blinken said both Russia and the US needed “time to take stock of those conversations”, hence his visit to Kyiv and Berlin to consult with US partners before meeting with Lavrov at the end of the week.